 Start off with a plan

-The first and most important step in a budget-friendly home renovation project is to plan well.
+The first and most important step in a budget-friendly home improvement or renovation project is to plan well.

 When planning it out, ask yourself – why do you want to renovate?
 Do you want to extend your home or make it smaller?
 Do you wish to add more rooms to suit your growing family?
 Or do you want to give certain parts of your home a facelift?
 Being clear about your home renovation goal will help you figure out how much you need and how much money goes to what.